-area of Austin, would not be enough to protect the aquifer hence the group's proposal to restrict growth.
+the group's proposal to restrict growth.
 It was a very effective way to limit development, the SOS group's basic goal.28

 Bunch and the SOS Alliance were not alone in this local approach using water as a weapon of social control.
 SOS ideas likely influenced another central Texas group to use water as a weapon to control growth.
-For several years, various environmental groups proposed that the Edwards Aquifer Authority (EAA) limit all impervious cover across their jurisdictional boundaries to less than 20%; some even to limit impervious to 15%.29 The EAA is a special groundwater regulatory district whose jurisdiction covers 8,800 square miles30 or 5,632,000 acres of the Edward's aguifer footprint in south central Texas.
+For several years, various environmental groups proposed that the Edwards Aquifer Authority (EAA) limit all impervious cover across their jurisdictional boundaries to less than 20%; some even to limit impervious to 15%.29 The EAA is a special groundwater regulatory district whose jurisdiction covers 8,800 square miles 30 or 5,632,000 acres of the Edward's aquifer footprint in south central Texas.
 The EAA allocates groundwater withdrawals, requires meters on irrigation wells and registration of all wells including those classified as commercial or as domestic/livestock.
 According to an environmental group, the Greater Edwards Aquifer Alliance, their "Edwards Aquifer Protection Plan" included this exhibit, "Recommended Minimum Water Quality Regulations":

-Impervious cover limitations are essential to preserve the natural quality, quantity, and timing of flow into streams and springs.
-We recommend an impervious cover limit of 10% of net site area in the recharge zone and 15% in the contributing zone.31
+Impervious cover limitations are essential to preserve the natural quality, quantity, and timing of flow into streams